Oct 07 2023

 A few examples of Cookieless Universal Identity providers in Europe

-There are more than several cookieless ID providers in the industry and each plays a different role in the entire advertising ecosystem.
+There are more than several Cookieless ID providers in the industry and each plays a different role in the entire advertising ecosystem.
 Some of the ID solutions are solely for publishers, while some others are only accessible through using a specific AdTech provider - hence they’re not independent.
 Additionally, geographical coverage of these IDs are also quite important.
 Therefore, navigating around your options might be overwhelming as a CMO, Brand Manager.
 Below, we will just mention a few of those solutions that your brand can work with.

 ID5